 7. In any one season no player may play for more than one Club in the League.
 If a player moves his home a significant distance during the season, he must obtain the prior approval of the Association’s officers before changing Clubs and re-registering to play for the new Club.

 8(a).
-A club that has entered more than one team must seed three players for its first team who cannot play for any other team, three players for its second team who cannot play for any other team, and so on for each team entered in the League.
+A club that has entered more than one team must seed two players for its first team who cannot play for any other team, two players for its second team who cannot play for any other team, and so on for each team entered in the League.
 The choice of seeds is at the discretion of the club, but it must seed the strongest players available.
 Where possible a club teams to be of similar strength.

 8(b).
 If a club’s complement of players changes during a season, appropriate changes should be made to the seedings.